kangmg/microsolvator/docs/usage.md

 - Default (no `working_directory`, `keep_temps=False`): temporary files are discarded automatically.

 The working directory always contains the files passed to CREST (`solute.xyz`, `solvent.xyz`, `.xcontrol` if any).
 Output files (`crest_best.xyz`, `full_ensemble.xyz`, `full_population.dat`) are read from the same directory.

+## Managing Bundled Binaries

+The helper functions `microsolvator.install.install_crest` and `microsolvator.install.install_xtb` download the official Linux tarballs, extract the executables into `microsolvator/_bin/`, ensure they are executable, and remove the downloaded `.tar.xz` archives.
+Once installed, the resolvers automatically pick them up without additional configuration.

 ## Result Introspection